javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/selectors.md

 Match dependencies using element selector properties for the `from` and `to` elements, as well as properties from the dependency description.

 :::tip
-Dependency selectors are what you have to define in the rules configuration to match specific dependencies and set a policy for them.
-Read more about it in the [Rules documentation](./rules.mdx).
+Use dependency selectors in your rule configuration to match specific dependencies and define the policy that applies to them.
+For more details, see the [Rules documentation](./rules.mdx).
 :::

 - **`from`**  - **[Element selector/s](#element-selectors)** matching the importer element.
 You can provide a single selector or an array of selectors to match multiple cases (OR logic).